 Community Dental Partners has built our business on the principle of improving access to care for underserved communities.
 We see oral healthcare as an essential piece of the public health puzzle.
 Establishing practices in areas where patients have historically struggled to find quality dental care helps to improve patients’ lives and dental health.

 This philosophy not only benefits our patients.
-It also helps us ensure profitability and continued growth for our practices.
-This is especially true for ortho!
-In the past few years, there has been a huge increase in demand for orthodontic services, especially in rural areas.
+It also helps us ensure profitability and continued growth for our practices, especially for ortho!
+In the past few years, there has been a considerable increase in demand for orthodontic services, especially in rural areas.
 As discussed above, better technology and public understanding of orthodontic treatment have put ortho on the table for many rural patients.
-However, the number of providers has not increased proportionately to address that increased demand.
+However, the number of providers has yet to increase proportionately to address that increased demand.

-CDP’s model took note of that disconnect between demand and supply to help ensure job growth for orthodontists in our practices.
-At CDP, we utilize aligner therapy and braces in conjunction with Dental Monitoring to reduce face-to-face patient interactions.
-This not only answers the problem of serving the underserved but also allows us to accommodate busy lifestyles.
+CDP’s model noted the disconnect between demand and supply to help ensure job growth for orthodontists in our practices.
+At CDP, we use aligner therapy and braces with Dental Monitoring to reduce face-to-face patient interactions.
+This answers the problem of serving the underserved and allows us to accommodate busy lifestyles.

 Part of the Team Means Plenty of Patients